LambdaFiend/pure-lambda-calculus-interpreter/README.md

 # ImpLam

-Impure Lambda (as of yet, it's totally pure! the name sounds evil, it could suggest impure, improved, imperfect, whatever!
+Impure Lambda (as of yet, it's totally pure! the name sounds evil, it could suggest that this is impure, improved, imperfect, whatever!
 It's versatile, uncompromising, sometimes truthful - I like it!)

 # Purpose